StellaWangGitHub/S-P-500-Stock-Market-Prediction/README.md

 • Uploaded the R file.
 I used 3 ARIMA models to train the data, used validation and chose the model with least error.
 • Uploaded the .ipynb file.
 I used deep learning method to train the data

+July 02:
+• Modified the project, think twice about LSTM method
+• Start to learn PyTorch to train the dataset!
+It's going to be so much fun!